-One of the primary reasons for the coming-of-age of the citizen developers include the emergence of modern low-code platforms.
-Low Code platforms like Wavemaker bring in a new zeal for the citizen developers where they can use visual app-building approaches, 1-click deployments, and DIY app maintenance to quickly create an app from an idea.
+One of the primary reasons for the coming-of-age of the citizen developers is the emergence of modern low-code platforms.
+Low-Code platforms like Wavemaker bring in a new zeal for the citizen developers where they can use visual app-building approaches, 1-click deployments, and DIY app maintenance to quickly create an app from an idea.

 Is Gartner’s BiModal-IT, a solution for ushering in the Citizen Developer movement?
-The answer would be Yes and No. BiModal-IT is a high-level methodology that is to employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovate and innovate.
+The answer would be Yes and No. BiModal-IT is a high-level methodology that is to be employed by enterprises and propagates the creation and operation of 2 distinct teams to tackle the issues of renovation and innovation.
 Citizen developers can be employed in both teams, more so in Innovate teams.

 BiModal-IT doesn’t specifically get into the intricacies of how exactly the citizen developers can be empowered.
 Gartner though gets into those details in another publication specifically targeting the citizen developers.
 There it talks about how Citizen developers can contribute to enterprise innovation(mode 2 of BiModal-IT), how they need separate special infrastructure and tools (like low-code platforms) to get empowered.